 Every J-1 participant is required by law to file a tax return.
 Filing is also one of the conditions of the J-1 visa.
 The form that the majority of J-1 participants must fill out is known as 1040NR.

 The US tax year runs from 1 January – 31 December.
-You can file your return as of January 1 2019.
+You can file your return as of January 1 the following year.
 The earlier you file, the quicker you will receive your refund.
 The tax filing deadline is April 15.

 It’s vital to comply with US tax law especially if you wish to return to the US in future.
 And, if you do not file a correct tax return, you may end up having to pay some unwanted fines or penalties.